What Are The 5 Books Of Moses: Best Essential

 The Torah is the primary source of Jewish religious law and tradition, and contains stories and teachings that are essential to Judaism.
 The word “Torah” can also refer to the entire body of Jewish law and tradition, including the Oral Torah (the rabbinic interpretations and traditions that explain and expand on the written Torah).

 The Torah was written in Hebrew, and is traditionally considered to be the word of God as revealed to Moses.
-It is unclear when exactly the Torah was written, but it is believed to have been composed over a period of centuries, with the earliest parts possibly dating back to the 12th century BCE.
+The Torah may have been authored over centuries, beginning in the 12th century BCE.

 What is the Pentateuch?